Minimal simplicial degree $d$ self-maps of $\mathbb{S}^{n-1}\times \mathbb{S}^1$: Main Results

-{\bf Acknowledgement:} The second author is supported by the Mathematical Research Impact Centric Support (MATRICS) Research Grant (MTR/2022/000036) by SERB (India).
-The third author is supported by the Prime Minister's Research Fellows (PMRF/1401215) Scheme, India.
+{\bf Acknowledgment:} The authors thank the anonymous referees for many useful comments and suggestions that have greatly improved the article.
+The first author is supported by the Institute fellowship from the Indian Institute of Technology Delhi.
+The second author is supported by the Mathematical Research Impact Centric Support (MATRICS) Research Grant (MTR/2022/000036) by ANRF (India).
+The third author is supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (RS-2025-00555914).